-Our colourful range of mermaid tails guarantee hours of fun and whilst they look incredibly pretty and provide amazing photo opportunities, it is absolutely imperative that parents are aware of the increased risk they place on their child if they plan to use these in water.
+Our colourful range of mermaid tails guarantee hours of fun and whilst they are a fancy dress item and look incredibly pretty and provide amazing photo opportunities, it is absolutely imperative that parents are aware of the increased risk they place on their child if they plan to use these in water.

 Important safety tips:

 1) ALWAYS SWIM WITH ADULT SUPERVISION.
 There should NEVER be a time in which a child is left unattended in or even near the water, whether wearing a mermaid tail or not.
 It is absolutely imperative that children are supervised the ENTIRE time they are near water.